WDI-SEA/jquery-todo-ATX/README.md

 By the end of this, students should be able to:

-- Structure a jquery app to manipulate dom elements.
+- Structure a jquery app to manipulate DOM elements.
 - Append items to a list.
 - Modify the status of items in a list - *Bonus🏆*.
 - Remove Items on a list - *Bonus🏆*.